 Valentine has been awarded numerous prizes at international competitions.
 In 2016, she won first prize at the Jurjans Andrejs VI Woodwind International Competition in Riga (Latvia) and the Prix Credit Suisse at Lucerne Festival, while her duo Akmi with pianist Akvilé Sileikaité received first prize at the renowned Orpheus Swiss Chamber Music Competition.
 Since 2015, she has been supported by prestigious Swiss grants such as the Leenaards foundation cultural grant and Migros’ Pour-Cent Culturel, which saw her added to their concert management programme in 2016.

-A passionate believer in the richness of collaborations between different artistic forms, Valentine is one of the founding members of GLITCH, a spectacle performed by a painter, two dancers, two saxophonists and live electronic effects, which premiered at the Theater der Künste in Zurich in 2016.
+A passionate believer in the richness of collaborations between different artistic forms, Valentine is one of the founding members of WAITING FOR AMON, a trilogy of multidisciplinary performances.
+GLITCH, the first show, is a spectacle performed by a painter, two dancers, two saxophonists and live electronic effects, premiered at the Theater der Künste in Zurich in 2016.
 In 2017 followed CAIRNS, for one performer and saxophone quartet.
-SHOUT, the last part of the trilogy, for saxophone solo and performer, will be premiered in march 2018.
+SHOUT, the last part of the trilogy, for saxophone solo and performer, is premiered in march 2018 in Zürich.

 Willing to renew the repertoire of her instrument, Valentine collaborates with composers of her generation and premier their works in new music festivals such as Impuls in Graz (Austria) or Zürich Internation SaxFest.
 Member of the Ever Present Orchestra, she currently works with the american composer Alvin Lucier.